agiledev-students-fall2022/project-proposal-nullteam/README.md

 # Almaal

-Ever had to manage money?
-Had to deal with confusing excel sheets?
-Deal with who owes what to who and how much?
+Ever had a money management crisis?
+Forgot to update your excel sheet?
+Or maybe you can't recall how much you owe to a friend?

-Our team has something in mind to help you deal with all these issues.
+Our team has come up with something to help resolve your money management crisis!

 ## Collaboration
 1. Safal Shrestha